e1miran/Now-Playing-Serato/docs/usage.rst

 Usage
 =====

-Start the Now Playing app from the location where you placed it.
+Start the **What's Now Playing** app from the location where you placed it.
 The app is controlled and configured by accessing the menu from the icon in the Windows system tray or Mac menu bar after configuration.